The best way to ensure your survey feedback is legitimate and fits your purpose to the T is to make sure you survey the right candidates.

 Improve E-Learning With Qualaroo!

 Once your e-learning software or platform is up and running, it is a widely adopted best practice to constantly collect feedback from both learners and teachers/instructors.
+Getting feedback from both learners and instructors is also an important part of collaborative learning, a modern training methodology where learners share their knowledge with another at the same time.
 As your e-learning users’ needs, habits, and ways of using e-learning tools and technologies change, your online learning tools should be adapting with them.
 In the current scenario brought on by the corona virus pandemic, e-learning tools have become essential services for nations all over the world, to ensure that learning never stops, as UNESCO put it.

 If you would like to see your e-learning tools help learners learn as well as instructors instruct, book a real demo of Qualaroo, and see it in action for free!